MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-security-guidelines.md

 Data can be tampered with during transmission.
 Protocols exist that provide encryption to address problems of misuse and tampering.
 In this regard, bots should communicate only over encrypted channels.
 This makes it hard for anyone other than the receiver and sender from seeing any part of the message or transaction.

-Encryption is one of the most robust methods of ensuring bot security and companies must proactively guarantee its effectiveness by taking measures to de-identify and encrypt sensitive data.
+Encryption is one of the most robust methods of ensuring bot security and companies must proactively guarantee its effectiveness by taking measures to depersonalize and encrypt sensitive data.

 To exchange data on the wire any secure system must use the **HTTPS** protocol, which transfers data over HTTP in encrypted connections protected by [Transport Layer Security](https://tools.ietf.org/html/rfc5246) (TLS) or [Secure Sockets Layer](https://tools.ietf.org/html/rfc6101) (SSL).
 See also [RFC 2818 - HTTP Over TLS](https://tools.ietf.org/html/rfc2818).